Literary Agent and Director

 Nadine has over 20 years of experience in publishing.
 She was editor in chief of ELLE in South Africa, an editor at Harper’s Bazaar and the New York Post in New York and a senior book editor at Assouline Publishing in New York.
 Nadine has written two travel guides, one children’s book, and collaborated on photography books.
 She has a MA from Columbia University’s Graduate School of Journalism.

 Nadine joined Wordlink Literary in May 2017 and in January 2018, co-founded High Spot Literary with business partner and fellow agent Vicki Marsdon.
-She represents authors of high-quality literary and commercial fiction, short story collections, narrative nonfiction and visual coffee table books, all with international appeal.
+She represents authors of literary and commercial fiction and narrative nonfiction, all with international appeal.

 Catherine has a PhD from Massey University and a background in education, communications and public relations.
 Since 2014, she has co-directed the annual Hamilton Book Month since 2014 and has worked with the Hamilton Gardens Arts Festival as a publicist.
 She is experienced in liaising with publishers, publicists, authors and illustrators and is passionate about supporting authors.
 Catherine is also a published nonfiction author who works as a f

 Catherine has a background in education, communications and public relations and a PhD from Massey University.
 Since 2014, she has co-directed the annual Hamilton Book Month and has worked with the Hamilton Gardens Arts Festival as a publicist.

 She is experienced in liaising with publishers, publicists, authors and illustrators and is passionate about supporting authors.
 Catherine is also a published nonfiction author who works as a freelance editor on a range of academic and industry publications.

 Catherine is keen to work with authors in a variety of genres including non fiction, education, commercial and literary fiction, crime, mystery and thrillers.

 Junior Literary Agent